 How should I list my Honors participation on my resume or vita?

-List the distinction on a separate line by your other academic information as "Successful completion of the college’s interdisciplinary, seven-seminar Honors program curriculum," or a more concise version of that statement.
+List the distinction on a separate line by your other academic information as "Successful completion of the college’s interdisciplinary Honors program curriculum," or a more concise version of that statement.
 Students want to make sure they distinguish Honors work from just graduating with honors (e.g. cum laude), which anyone can do.
 As far as letters of recommendations for med school and the like, contact the Honors director for a paragraph of boilerplate language that unfolds all that is important about Honors--especially in the eyes of grad schools.
 One of your letter writers should employ that language to describe the program.

 Do I get Honors credit for my high school AP courses or AP exams?

 Honors students do not get Honors credit for AP exams, though individual majors often give elective credit for such achievement (check with the chair of individual departments).
-Students do receive Westminster general credit hours towards graduation for satisfactory scores on AP exams; such credit will also accelerate a student’s path to upper-class status, which will eventually give him or her priority over fellow classmates without AP credit in registering for classes.
+Students do receive Westminster general credit hours towards graduation for satisfactory scores on AP exams; such credit will also accelerate a student’s path to upper-class status, which will eventually give them priority over fellow classmates without AP credit in registering for classes.
 While the Honors program encourages students to engage in AP work in high school, since it better prepares them for the Honors seminar experience and such work may give Honors students an advantage in admissions decisions, the program cannot give seminar credit for that work because AP focuses on single disciplines and all Honors seminars are interdisciplinary--there is no equivalency.
 AP work also tends to emphasize content covered in a particular discipline rather than critical thinking skills, strong oral and written expression strategies, and making connections across disciplines, which is at the core of the Honors seminar experience.
 (This is one of the reasons that some colleges and high schools are moving away from the AP program.)
 Students should also know that AP credits often don’t satisfy entrance requirements for graduate study in fields like medicine.
 Finally, since the seven Honors program seminars allow Honors students to fulfill their LE requirement in only 28 credit hours rather than the standard 43-49 hours typically taken by non-Honors students, Honors students possess more flexibility in scheduling to do double majors, multiple minors, or pursue electives, for example.
 The vast majority of Honors students enter the program with a significant amount of AP credit on their transcripts.